LEARNING FROM HOME

 - In the event of a partial or full lockdown, we will follow the school timetable, teaching the planned curriculum including mentor time.

-- For any students without access to WIFI or a suitable device, booklets which follow the planned curriculum will be provided.
+- For any students without access to WIFI or a suitable device, booklets which follow the planned curriculum will be provided or a suitable device will be provided by school.

 - All lessons will follow our school learning structure: lessons will begin with a recap to retain, the learning question will then be shared with students before moving onto guided practice where students work together and with the teacher.
 Students then complete independent practice, applying their learning for at least 25 mins and the lesson ends with a reflect and review, which will revisit the learning question.